xdrpp/stc/cmd/goxdr/README.md

 # Go XDR compiler (goxdr)

-goxdr compiles the [RFC4506] eXternal Data Representation IDL down to go data structures.
-It does not support [RPC][RFC5531], but simply ignores RPC program declarations.  goxdr has several features that together make it an attractive alternative to other go XDR compilers for many situations:
+goxdr compiles the [RFC4506] eXternal Data Representation IDL down to go data structures.  goxdr has several features that together make it an attractive alternative to other go XDR compilers for many
+situations:

 * Fully [RFC4506] compliant, including nested structure and union declarations.